Page Designer

 In the following example, the component attribute named Category includes adynamic_lookup property.
 The dynamic_lookup property specifies the aspect attribute category.
 At runtime, component attribute Category gets its value from aspect attribute category.

-In the Visual Editor, the merchant can override the category that the page is using and assign a different category to the component.
-For example, in the SFRA reference implementation, the dynamic banner component uses the category value assigned to the page by default.
-The component uses the banner image and banner text assigned in Business Manager for the category assigned to the page.
+In the Visual Editor, merchants can override the page's category and assign a different one to the component.
+In the SFRA reference implementation, the dynamic banner uses the page's category by default.
+It displays the banner image and text assigned to that category in Business Manager.

 The merchant can edit the category value and assign it to something other than the value the page is using.
 For example, the merchant can specify that the banner component uses the category mens-clothing regardless of the category assigned to the page.